Perimeter security: Natural barriers

-The mountains, rivers, oceans, deserts, canyons and glaciers of the world have long provided a natural barrier to invasion and trade among competing cultures.
-India's isolation from the rest of Asia via the Himalayas is a prime example.
+The mountains, rivers, oceans, deserts, canyons, and glaciers of the world have long provided a natural barrier to invasion and trade among competing groups.
+A prime example is India's isolation from the rest of Asia due to the Himalayas.
 The English Channel proved invaluable in World War II as a deterrent to Nazi aggression.
 England's relative isolation allowed allied forces to use it as a staging area for the D-Day invasion, which turned the tide of the war.
 The Rocky Mountains in North America proved a formidable perimeter protection of isolated native cultures for centuries.
 Likewise, exploitation of Alaska's rich resources was greatly delayed while innovation lagged in breaking through the icy and oceanic perimeter.

-Technology has largely subjugated most of the world's great natural barriers.
-However, deep in the Amazon remain tribes that are somewhat protected from global society due to the natural barrier of naturally harsh conditions and the vast tributary system of the Amazon River.
+Technology has largely overcome most of the world's natural barriers.
+Only deep in the Amazon rainforest remain tribes that are somewhat protected from global society due to the natural barrier of naturally harsh conditions and the vast tributary system of the Amazon River.

 A similar argument can be made regarding the world's deserts.
 Even with advanced technology, the lack of water and harsh temperatures make traversing and living in the world's deserts a journey for a relative few.
-The Sahara Desert is a prime example.
+The Sahara is a prime example.

 Fences

-Invented in the mid-1800s, the chain link fence did not achieve major adoption until industrialized manufacturing began in the United States in 1898.
+Invented in the mid-1800s, chain-link fencing did not achieve major adoption until industrialized manufacturing began in the United States in 1898.
 Still in heavy use today, this relatively cost effective perimeter is popular due to its transparency, strength, storage, and ease of installation.
 From airports to school playgrounds, chain link fencing demand remains strong as a long-term perimeter solution.
-However, fences alone can be easily circumvented, which has led to well known incidences of airport perimeter security breaches, a man scaling the fence at the White House, etc.
+Fences alone can be easily circumvented via climbing, cutting, or digging, which has led to well known instances of perimeter breaches, such as at airports and a man scaling the fence at the US White House.

 Most perimeter protection solutions in the past have been large-scale, stationary solutions.
 This causes a great challenge for today's mobile industry and military.
 With smaller, rapid deployment forces the norm for most of today's military engagements, large walls, high fences, and other permanent solutions aren’t always effective.
 Deployments in Iraq and Afghanistan provide good examples.